College Savings Options

 Typically when selecting an investment vehicle to use for college savings, a major consideration would be the tax provisions for each option.
 There are three categories of college savings options: taxable investments, investments with special provisions for paying for higher education, and options created specifically for education that have the most favorable tax treatment.
 Within these three categories, Coverdell accounts and 529 Plans are the most advantageous to use for saving for education.

 For a comprehensive comparison of savings vehicles, please download the College Savings Options Chart

 Coverdell Education Savings Accounts

-There are over one hundred 529 Plans in existence, most are sponsored by states.
-These plans can be either savings plans or pre-paid tuition plans.
-In addition, there is one plan sponsored by a consortium of private colleges and universities, the Private College 529 Plan which is a pre-paid tuition plan.
-Notre Dame, as well as over 270 other schools, participate in this plan.
-To help you determine what types of plans might meet your family's needs please visit: Selecting a 529 Plan
+529 Plans can be either education savings plans or pre-paid tuition plans.
+All fifty states and the District of Columbia sponsor at least one type of 529 plan.
+Additionally, the Private College 529 Plan is a pre-paid tuition plan that is sponsored by a consortium of private colleges and universities.
+Notre Dame is one of nearly 300 other schools that participate in this plan.
+To help you determine what types of plans might meet your family's needs, please visit: Selecting a 529 Plan.